aimed primarily at pre-teen and teenage boys. Tends to be focused more on "action" than relationships, with romance generally either perfunctory

 - Hunter × Hunter

-- JoJo's Bizarre Adventure (Parts 1-6.
-It moved to a Seinen magazine for Part 7, Steel Ball Run.)
+- JoJo's Bizarre Adventure — Parts 1-6.
+It moved to Seinen magazine Ultra Jump starting with Part 7, Steel Ball Run.

 - Katekyo Hitman Reborn! — though its audience appears to consist mostly of Periphery Demographic